-As of July 15, 2024, we had 3,371,406,321 common units outstanding, the majority of which are held by the public and the remaining are held by our affiliates.
+The majority of our common units are held by the public and the remaining are held by our affiliates.
 In accordance with Delaware law and the provisions of our partnership agreement, we may issue additional common units without the approval of the then-existing holders of common units, and such additional issuance may dilute the then-existing common unitholders percentage interests in our net assets and the voting rights of the common unitholders under our partnership agreement.
+As of February 28, 2024, we had 3,369,377,611 common units outstanding, the majority of which are held by the public and the remaining held by our affiliates.